dubrie/public/books.md

 ### Active Books

+- 26 Marathons by Meb Keflezighi and Scott Douglas.
 - Crucial Conversations by Kerry Patterson, Joseph Grenny, Ron McMillan, Al Switzler
 - Why Are We Yelling by Buster Benson